FrozenSoda/SteelQuiz/README.md

 &NewLine;
 &NewLine;
 ### Intelligent Learning
 SteelQuiz contains a feature called _**Intelligent Learning**_, which speeds up the learning process.
 Words you already know won't be asked as much as words you are unsure about. **This system activates after two rounds**, as it needs to gather some information first, before it can begin sorting out words.

-To disable Intelligent Learning, just click on the disable button while practising the quiz.
-It is always recommended to do a full test of the quiz after learning everything with Intelligent Learning, as you might have forgotten some words.
-Intelligent Learning also uses randomness, to occasionally ask questions you are sure of, to make sure you don't forget them.
+### Dark Mode Support
+SteelQuiz has a built-in light theme and dark theme - select the one that suits you best.
+It can also sync the theme with Windows 10.

 ### Quiz Editor
 You can create and edit quizzes, with the built in quiz editor.
 It has full support for undo/redo, provides support for adding synonyms to words, and automatically creates recovery saves for your project in case SteelQuiz exits unexpectedly before you save.